 Cassava flour is easy to find these days at just about any natural foods store.
 And of course you can always buy it at online grocery stores too.
 You can read more about why I love cassava flour so much in the blog post I did for gluten and dairy free brownies.

-Blake is especially fond of tostadas made with my “clean” refried black beans (this recipe is in the soon-to-be-released Clean Cuisine Cookbook!)
+We are especially fond of tostadas made with my “clean” refried black beans.
 But we also do eggs, chicken, hummus, sautéed veggies and even fruit!
-One of his absolute favorite after school snacks is a tortilla spread with almond butter or peanut butter topped with sliced fruit (apples, nectarines, pears and bananas are especially good.)
+You can also take a tortilla and spread almond butter or peanut butter topped with sliced fruit.
+Yum!

 For those of you with food allergies and food sensitivities, it’s helpful to know this recipe meets the following dietary restrictions: